GeorgiosKousouris/res-com-management-system/README.md

 # res-com-management-system
-A management system in C
+A management system created in C.